paulinejdavis/daily_aggregates/README.md

 * **Highest Price:** Max trade price of the day
 * **Lowest Price:** Min trade price of the day
 * **Daily Traded Volume:** Sum of (price x number of securities traded)
-* **Daily values for INDEX:** calculating market index for each day based on he weighte sum of specific ticker prices
+* **Daily values for INDEX:** calculating market index for each day based on the weighted sum of specific ticker prices